• Skip to main content

 Teaching Text Evidence with the book “Blizzard”

-Have you ever been working in a small group or administering a test and students raise their hands to ask, “what does it mean to provide text evidence?”
-I always tell my students, “that’s how we prove our answer.
+Have you ever been working in a small group or administering a test and students raise their hands to ask, “What does it mean to provide text evidence?”
+I always tell my students, “That’s how we prove our answer.
 Text evidence is our proof.”
-Then I realized, after repeating this over and over, I need to take the time to really explore and teach text evidence directly.
+Then I realized, after repeating this over and over, that I need to take the time to really explore and teach text evidence directly.

 teaching text evidence mini lesson